mmiotti/17lands-notes/WRBIAS.md

 | 1    | 33.3% | 66.6%  | -33.3pp |
 | 2    | 66.6% | 33.3%  | 33.3pp  |

-Even though we might intuitively expect a table like this:
+in a case where we might intuitively expect a table like this:

 | Card | WR GD | WR GND | IWD     |
 |----- | ----- | ------ | ------- |